XaviOli/casa-de-chaupi/README.md

 # Pop up cards Casa de Chaupi App

-An exciting project of pop up cards, using the engineering of paper to give movement and surprise effect every time it is opened in front of your eyes.
+An exciting project of pop up cards, using the paper engineering to give movement and surprise effect every time it is opened in front of your eyes.

 # What is this app about?